Summary

 Appointment

+In December 2002, Murkowski—while a member of the state House—was appointed by her father, Governor Frank Murkowski, to fill his own U.S. Senate seat made vacant when he resigned from the Senate after being elected governor.
 The appointment caused controversy in Alaska.
 Many voters disapproved of the nepotism.
-Her appointment eventually resulted in a referendum that stripped the governor of his power to directly appoint replacement senators.[11]
-Along with others eligible to be considered, future Alaska governor Sarah Palin interviewed unsuccessfully for the seat.[8]
+Her appointment eventually resulted in a referendum that stripped the governor of the power to directly appoint replacement senators.[13]
+Along with others eligible to be considered, future Alaska governor Sarah Palin interviewed for the seat.[10]

 Elections